oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-weaponizing-a-logitech-mouse.md

 ![](/assets/mousehack/images/lghub_stop_recording_keystrokes.png)

-As you can see from the screenshots, we typed "hello friend" but each character is present twice - notice the arrows pointing Up and Down, these indicate the "Key down" and "Key up" events respectively for each keystroke.
+As you can see from the screenshots, we typed "hello friend" but each character is present twice.
+Notice the arrows pointing Up and Down - these indicate the "Key down" and "Key up" events respectively for each keystroke.
 Also, the standard delay option is enabled by default and set to 50 ms, which means there is a 50 millisecond delay between each event.

 Once we save the macro, we need to assign it to a button to trigger it.
 We can navigate to the "Assignments" menu, select Macros and drag and drop our macro to a button of our choice.